 Dapper Goose, 491 Amherst St. in Buffalo, (716) 551-0716

-For a cozy, romantic dining experience, The Dapper Goose is the perfect location.
+For a cozy dining experience, The Dapper Goose is the perfect location.
 Their framed, blue bar backdrop creates an elegant feel that also stands out in their dishes.
 The duck biscuits topped with runny egg, black pepper gravy, and crispy duck meat bits is a hot item at the Dapper Goose.
 Pro tip: Ask for a seat on their awesome patio and don’t forget to buy extra biscuits to mop up the gravy with the duck pieces in it after.
 You won’t regret it!

 Billy Club, 228 Allen St. in Buffalo, (716) 331-3047

 Billy Club, tucked away on Allen, is filled with rustic decor, exposed light fixtures and new brunch items in addition to the classics like french toast.
 Try their beet dish with pistachio blue cheese panna cotta (a cold Italian custard), orange supreme and arugula for a peppery finish.